Students Majoring in Political Science

 The Department partners with the Advising Center of the College of Social Science to advise all political science majors.
 Here is how it works:

 Meet with a full time faculty member for:

 - Mandatory advising of all political science majors when you have completed between 60 and 75 semester credit units.
 Please meet with the faculty member whose areas of expertise most closely matches your own interests and professional goals.
 Here is a list of faculty areas of expertise.

 - If you are a transfer student interested in majoring in political science, you must meet with a faculty member whose areas of expertise most closely match your own interests and goals.

 - General mentoring regarding upper division electives, employment, and graduate-level education (including law school).

-Meet with the Department Chair, Dr. Kurt Cline, for the following needs:
+Meet with the Department Chair, Dr. Melanie Ram, for the following needs:

 - Articulation of courses - All questions related to transfer courses and units from other universities / colleges students wish to have counted towards their political science major requirements must be approved in writing by the chair.